LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 (2018) [Ohio housing categories and definitions](https://mha.ohio.gov/static/Portals/0/assets/SchoolsAndCommunities/CommunityAndHousing/HousingResources/Housing-Definitions_122018.pdf)

-Here are steps someone might take to find themselves in recovery housing from [Substance Use Disorder](https://www.nimh.nih.gov/health/topics/substance-use-and-mental-health):
+Here are steps someone might take to find themselves in recovery housing from [Substance Use Disorder](https://www.nimh.nih.gov/health/topics/substance-use-and-mental-health): [What happens next?](https://findtreatment.gov/what-to-expect/treatment#What%20Happens%20Next?)

 Seeking help → Assessment → Detox → Rehabilitation → Aftercare → Ongoing support

 1. **Seeking help**: The first step is to admit that there is a problem and to seek help.
 This could involve talking to a trusted friend or family member, seeing a doctor or mental health professional, or reaching out to a local support group.
 2. **Assessment**: A professional will conduct an assessment to determine the extent of the substance use disorder and to develop a treatment plan.
-3. **Detox**: Depending on the severity of the addiction, a medical detox may be necessary to help the individual safely withdraw from the substance they are using.
+3. **Detox**: Depending on the severity of the addiction, a medically supervised withdrawal may be necessary to help the individual safely withdraw from the substance they are using as withdrawal can be so severe that people hallucinate, have convulsions, or develop other dangerous conditions.
+Detox can take place on a regular medical ward of a hospital, in a specialized inpatient detoxification unit, or on an outpatient basis with close medical supervision.
+Detoxification may take several days to a week or more.
 4. **Rehabilitation**: After detox, the individual may enter a rehabilitation program where they receive treatment and support for their addiction.
 This could involve individual or group therapy, counseling, and participation in support groups.
 5. **Aftercare**: Upon completion of the rehabilitation program, the individual may transition to recovery housing where they can continue to receive support as they work on their recovery.
 6. **Ongoing support**: It is important for the individual to continue to attend support groups, therapy sessions, and to have a strong support network as they work on their ongoing recovery.